-Arbitrator Sharon K. Imes, E00C-1E-C 04102628, St. Paul, MN, 11-5-06 headquarters no longer authorized the filling of Level 7 Mail Classification Clerk duty assignments.
+Arbitrator Sharon K. Imes, E00C-1E-C 04102628, St. Paul, MN, 11-5-06

+The USPS reverted a level 7 Mail Classification Clerk duty assignment after the incumbent retired.
+The USPS claimed that it did so because Postal Service HQ no longer authorized the filling of level 7 Mail Classification Clerk duty assignments.
 In this case, which was really a follow-up or companion case for her previous decision, E00C-1E-C 04124100 (10-21-05 cited above) regarding higher level, the Arbitrator said (at Pages 6-8):